-Joel is an energetic, loving little 3 year old.
-Like most toddlers his age is very curious, and active.
+Joel is an energetic, loving little 6 year old.
+Like most kids his age is very curious, and active.
 Anyone who comes in contact with him falls immediately in love with him.
 Joel has a very loving close family.
 His loving sisters and brother adore him and are never out of his sight.
 Unfortunately, he is battling pre-leukemia.
 Joel’s mother is deeply touched by all that ENF has provided for little Joel and his family.
-Joel’s Mom is very active in the Sewing for Hope class on Mondays and enjoys sewing for her family.
+He travels with Ride with Emilio to all of his medical appointments and Joel’s Mom is very active in the Sewing for Hope class on Mondays and enjoys sewing for her family.
 This also gives her a chance to interact with other Moms in similar circumstances.
 She is so appreciative of even the smallest gestures because she knows these are truly gifts from the heart.

 Donate to ENF’s Sewing and Knitting for Hope Program to provide families like Joel’s with new skills and support!!

 Jose, lovingly called by the ENF staff as Joselito, is 14 years old.
 He likes school and playing with his younger sister.
 He wants to be a firefighter, a police officer and everything life will allow him to become.
 His life, he would say, is pretty normal, but, at one time, it was marked by numerous visits to the hospital, traveling by bus 5-hours each way, since he was only 1 year old, to get to Rady’s Children’s Hospital in San Diego.
 In 2003, he was diagnosed with a brain tumor.
 After multiple surgeries, he relapsed 3 more times.
 When his family enrolled in the ENF’s Transportation Program, Joselito’s trips were reduced to only 90 minutes to and from the hospital.